suit-wg/architecture/draft-ietf-suit-architecture.md

 a symmetric key approach for very constrained devices.

-While the standardization work has been informed by and optimised for firmware update use cases of Class 1 (as defined in RFC 7228 {{RFC7228}}) devices, there is nothing in the architecture that restricts its use to only these constrained IoT devices.
+While the standardization work has been informed by and optimised for firmware update use cases of Class 1 devices (according to the device class definitions in RFC 7228 {{RFC7228}}), there is nothing in the architecture that restricts its use to only these constrained IoT devices.
-Delivery of arbitrary data, such as configuration information and keys, can equally be managed by manifests.
+Software update and delivery of arbitrary data, such as configuration information and keys, can equally be managed by manifests.

 More details about the security goals are discussed in